 7.6.3 The lid shall be weighed (weigh balance accuracy up to 10 mg).
 The lid shall be dipped fully in a water bath for at least 5 minutes.
 After taking out the lid, both sides of the lid shall be wiped dry.
 The lid shall be weighed again.
 There shall be no increase in weight (not more than 15 g).

-7.6.4 The SS thermos shall be filled with hot water at 95 ± 2 °C fully, wipe dry the outer surface, and place on a white sheet of paper (the paper size shall be more than the SS thermos by at least 50 mm).
+7.6.4 The SS thermos shall be filled with hot water at 95 °C ± 2 °C fully, wipe dry the outer surface, and place on a white sheet of paper (the paper size shall be more than the SS thermos by at least 50 mm).
 The SS thermos need not be closed with the lid.
 Keep the SS thermos for 12 hrs, there should be no leakage of water onto the white paper.

 7.7 Staining Test

 The inner and outer surfaces of the SS thermos shall be thoroughly washed with hot soapy water.
 Thoroughly rinse and then degrease the test specimens in acetone or methylated spirits, then wipe using a soft cloth.
-The SS thermos, when dipped for 16 h in each of the following solutions maintained at 60 ± 2 °C temperature, shall not show any sign of staining after removal from the solutions at the end of the above period:
+The SS thermos, when dipped for 16 h in each of the following solutions maintained at 60 °C ± 2 °C temperature, shall not show any sign of staining after removal from the solutions at the end of the above period:

 10 g of glacial acetic acid (99 percent purity/AR grade material) dissolved in distilled water to make 100 ml; and